williamboehringer/hades-blog/README.md

 # 🚀 How to run?

 ### You can simply download the repository and run the 'index.html' with your browser.
-Other option it's to open it with VS code and run using the 'Live Server' extension.
+Another option it's to open it with VS code and run using the 'Live Server' extension.